dburkhardt/viash_web/content/docs/running/executables-docker.md

 default.

-**Note**: Any other files your script generates will still be owned by root as Viash won’t have any knowledge of them.Executables With a Docker Backend"
+**Note**: Any other files your script generates will still be owned by root as Viash won’t have any knowledge of them.

 ## Docker setup strategies